 Kristin Beutler ’15, Circulation and Public Services Library Assistant, Reeves Library

 Austin Long ’21, Office Manager, Facilities Management, Planning & Construction

 About the Graphic

-The Founders Week graphic represents the many women who have helped to shape our beloved Moravian University throughout the years.
+The Founders Week graphic represents select women who have helped shape our beloved Moravian University throughout the years.
 From left to right, the women pictured are:

 Benigna Von Zinzendorf

-Founder of the girl’s school in Germantown, PA on May 4, 1742, which moved to Bethlehem seven weeks later (in 1745, to nearby Nazareth, then returning permanently to Bethlehem in 1749).
-There were 25 pupils at the school and they taught reading, writing, religion, and household arts.
-The girl's school which is now Moravian University was the first boarding school for girls in the 13 British American colonies.
+Von Zinzendorf is the founder of the girl’s school in Germantown, PA on May 4, 1742.
+It moved to Bethlehem seven weeks later, relocated to Nazareth in 1745, then returned permanently to Bethlehem in 1749.
+There were 25 pupils at the school, and they were taught reading, writing, religion, and household arts.
+The girl's school, which is now Moravian University, was the first boarding school for girls in the 13 British American colonies.